justin-john/node-user-management/docs/index.md

 ## Installation

 Step 1.
 Clone the repository.

 Step 2.
-Go to root of your cloned directory and use command
+Go to root of your cloned directory and use below command in terminal

     npm install
-in terminal/shell.

 Step 3.
-Enter command
+Enter command below command.
+Use this command after any change is made in file.

     node app.js
-Use this command after any change made in file.

 Step 4.
-Go to url http://localhost:3000.
+Go to url **http://localhost:3000**.

-** Note **

-Use